hamilton-lima/smallflatworld/docs/alpha2-plan.md

 ### Create scene elements with code
 - Add function to create scenario elements
 - Add teleport to 0,0,0 and set rotation 0,0,0
+- move blockly xml definition to the *.definition file

 CURRENT
+- Display mouse position and character position and camera north direction replace FAR,LEFT,UP by NORTH,WEST,ALTITUDE in the editor and in the position display

 - format position
 - compass rotation = character.rotation.x *-1
-- Display mouse position and character position and camera north direction replace FAR,LEFT,UP by NORTH,WEST,ALTITUDE in the editor and in the position display
-- move blockly xml definition to the *.definition file
 - move normalize to saving rotation
+- BUG Several clickables are created at 0,0,0, are these left over from previous create implemenetation?
 - Add legs to the character or wheels :) or googly eyes

 Experiment with this camera